-Secondary runways and/or taxiways are given preference with a 3-point ranking.
+Aprons are given preference with a 3-point ranking.

-Aprons, Structures/Facilities, and Equipment Purchases (not safety equipment) are awarded a 2-point ranking.
+Crosswind Runways and Taxiways, Structures/Facilities, and Equipment Purchases (not safety equipment) are awarded a 2-point ranking.
 These facilities and equipment purchases support aviation traffic.
+Also considered is the proximity to the next/closest airport for purposes of safe landing for small aircraft.

-Airside Taxilanes, Landside (see Definitions) and Other projects are awarded 1-point rankings.
+Airside Taxilanes, Secondary Runways and Taxiways, and Landside (see Definitions) and Other projects are awarded 1-point rankings.
 Other projects include planning projects or any proposed project that cannot be directly assigned to a specific component/location.
 Operations and Administrative Vehicles are classified as Other projects because they do not directly support aviation traffic.